 The Netherlands remain a convenient jurisdiction for ship arrests.
 The procedure for obtaining leave for arrest starts with submitting an arrest petition to the court in whose jurisdiction the ship is located or is expected to arrive shortly.
-These proceedings are ex parte.
+Since 2017, parties can alternatively choose to submit their arrest petition to the court of Rotterdam, even if the ship is located or expected to arrive in a port other than Rotterdam.
+These arrest proceedings are ex parte.
 The petition can be filed after office hours or on weekends.

 The arrest petition should contain inter alia the full style of the claimant and debtor, the grounds for the arrest, the nature and amount of claim, details of the ship, but also whether the claim is contested by the (alleged) debtor and if so, on what grounds.
 To be attached are supporting documentation (such as underlying contract, invoices, an overview of outstanding invoices, summoning letters).